 The next stop was Lancaster.
 Now I’m not very picky about our hotels, we mostly stayed at hotels above pubs or other small hotels.
 But this one at Lancaster was horrible, by far the worst of our roadtrip through Northern England.
 It’s called “King’s Arms Hotel” but the only royal thing about it was the entrance.
 Our room smelled of mold and bleach and everything was not only dated, but just gross.
 I’m going to let the photos speak for itself.
 I had the idea we were the only guests in this part of the hotel and I have no idea why they would put us in a place like this.

 Luckily the rest of Lancaster was very nice!
 Again we walked up to the castle, but this one was an actual court room so we weren’t allowed inside.
 It was still very pretty though.
 In the evening we went to The White Cross pub for as long as we could to avoid spending too much time in the room.

 The second to last stop of our roadtrip through Northern England was Liverpool.
 After all the small, old towns this was really something different!
 A lot of young people, modern shops and fancy restaurants.
 We just walked around town all afternoon and went for dinner at this very cool restaurant called The Alchemist.

-One thing I still wanted to do is have a Bottomless Brunch!
+One thing I still wanted to do is have a Bottomless Brunch at least once during our roadtrip through Northern England!
 They advertise it in almost every city in England, so when we got to Chester we finally had our bottomless brunch with unlimited mimosas at All Bar One Chester and it was great!